Bitlancer/freshbot/README.md

 # Freshbot

-Freshbot makes it easy to see how many hours your team has worked on active FreshBooks projects.
+Freshbot makes it easy to see how many hours your team has left on active FreshBooks projects.
 It's a Slack bot that runs as an AWS Lambda function, making setup and maintenance easy.

 ![Sample Freshbot run](support/sample-run.png)